Raulido/SimplePracticeTest/README.md

 The last requirment is to make a POST method for api/appointments.
 For this I just implement the create method in the appointments controller.
-Since params is different from appointment's structure, this does require querying to find patient and doctor id.
+Since params is different from appointment's structure, this does require querying to find patient by name.

 It is worth mentioning that it is currently possible to create an appointment between a patient and a different doctor that the patient doesn't belong to.
 This might require adding a validation in the appointment model to make sure appointments are only between doctors that patients belong to.
-However, it is not specified to do this in the requirments so I'll leave as is.
+However, it is not specified to do this in the requirments so I'll leave it as is.

 ### Conclusion

 In conclusion, I had a lot of fun with this test.
-I do think theres some areas I could improve.
-For example, my index method in the applications controller is pretty long and could probably benefit from using some helper classes. credit to: (https://thecodest.co/blog/simple-filters-in-rails-api).

 Usually, when I apply to a company they send me a leetcode test rather than a test that is more revelvant to the job.
 So, I appreciate it when companies go out of their way to create more relevant test.
+I'm still new to Ruby on Rails so I am not to familiar with the common good code patterns and anti patterns, so hopefully my code isn't a complete eyesore.
 Thanks.

 ------------------------------
 SimplePractice Programming Test